New Buckenham Castle

 As a result, only the lower sections of the keep walls remain, with a few other crumbling sections of wall and the remains of the outer gatehouse.
 The impressive earth ramparts remain, however, soaring 40 feet above the moat.
 The earthworks are overwhelmed with trees and undergrowth, but you can climb a set of steps to the top of the ramparts.

 The site is kept locked, but a key is available.
-As of this writing the key can be obtained from the nearby Castle Hill Garage, and there is a small fee, which pays for someone to keep the lawns mowed and the pathways usable.
+As of this writing the key can be obtained from the available from Kings stores in the village, and there is a small fee, which pays for someone to keep the lawns mowed and the pathways usable.
+As of this writing the stores are open 7-7 Monday-Saturday and 8-12 on Sundays but please note that these hours may change!
 You can access the moat at any time.

 The first time I came to New Buckenham it was late in the day, and I found the garage closed.
 I had to content myself with following the footpath around the perimeter of the castle site and poking my camera through the locked gate.
 I was determined to come back at a better time, and managed to make it a few days later.